ShortArrow/line_number_deco/README.md

 The relative line number can be displayed with only the standard function of vscode.
 However, when doing pair programming using liveshare or  face-to-face, it is easier to communicate if absolute line numbers are displayed.
 This extension is useful when you want to display both absolute and relative line numbers.

 This extension has not anoying for testrunners or debuggers.
+Because, it does not block the display of breakpoint icons, test start icons, test result icons, etc.

 ## Recommended Usage